ZB ZB

 Peters, also Foreign Minister, paused as the protestors shouted the well-used pro-Palestine chant, “From the river to the sea”.

-Peters was accosted as he finished his speech by protesters who followed him out after his speech.
+Peters was accosted as he finished his speech by other protesters who followed him out after his speech.

 NZ First party staff and members intervened to surround Peters from protesters, some being restrained.
 The protesters shouted after Peters, saying they wanted to debate the Palestine conflict.